return42/sphkerneldoc/linux_src_doc/block/blk-lib_c.rst

 the discard request fail, if the discard flag is not set, or if discard_zeroes_data is not supported, this function will resort to zeroing the blocks manually, thus provisioning (allocating, anchoring) them.
-If the block device supports the WRITE SAME command
-\ :c:func:`blkdev_issue_zeroout`\  will use it to optimize the process of clearing the block range.
+If the block device supports WRITE ZEROES or WRITE SAME command(s), \ :c:func:`blkdev_issue_zeroout`\  will use it to optimize the process of clearing the block range.
 Otherwise the zeroing will be performed using regular WRITE calls.